 Recreational dispensaries can become medical immediately

-As the Department of Justice, lead by Attorney General Jeff Sessions, is restricted from using federal funds to pursue medical marijuana patients, caregivers, or dispensary locations for this year at least, Denver expects to protect their marijuana industry by creating a single-time license transfer.
+As the Department of Justice, lead by Attorney General Jeff Sessions, is restricted from using federal funds to pursue medical marijuana consumers, caregivers, or dispensary locations for this year at least, Denver expects to protect their marijuana industry by creating a single-time license transfer.
 The new license would go into effect immediately.

 By allowing recreational marijuana dispensaries to transfer their license from recreational sales to medical, Senate Bill 192 (also known as the “Marijuana Business Efficiency Measures Act”) would allow companies in the recreational marijuana industry to protect their business under the same Rohrabacher-Farr amendment Jeff Sessions had asked Congress to remove.
 This allows for the nearly 1,500 retail dispensaries, cultivation sites, product manufacturers, and testing facilities to remain open while also protecting them from a complete shutdown/ raid style end to their business.